otagobioinformaticsspringschool/wrangling-genomics-reannz/episodes/05-automation.md

 ### Bonus exercise

-If you have time after completing the previous exercise, use `run_variant_calling_nesi.sh` to run the variant calling pipeline on the full-sized trimmed FASTQ files.
-You should have a copy of these already in `~/obss_2024/genomic_dna/data/trimmed_fastq`, but if you do not, there is a copy in `~/.solutions/wrangling-solutions/trimmed_fastq`.
+If you have time after completing the previous exercise, use `run_variant_calling_reannz.sh` to run the variant calling pipeline on the full-sized trimmed FASTQ files.
+You should have a copy of these already in `~/obss_2025/genomic_dna/data/trimmed_fastq`, but if you do not, there is a copy in `~/.solutions/wrangling-solutions/trimmed_fastq`.
 Does the number of variants change per sample?

 ::::::::::::::::::::::::::::::::::::::::::::::::::